mcdonaldcm7/alx-low_level_programming/0x02-functions_nested_loops/README.md

   7-print_last_digit.c: This program prints the last digit of the given integer input.

   8-24_hours.c: This program prints every minute of the time

+  10-add.c: This program adds the two input integer together and returns the result.